HDR Candidate Selection

-Applicants will be sent an Offer of Admission to Candidature if their application has been endorsed by the Faculty and approved by the Chair, RHDC.
+Applicants will be sent an Offer of Admission to Candidature if their application has been endorsed by the School and approved by the Chair, RHDC.
 The Offer of Admission to Candidature sets out the terms and conditions of candidature, including any special requirements that must be met before enrolment or confirmation.
 All offers of candidature are probationary and subject to confirmation.
 Where conditions of candidature substantially change after enrolment, a revised Conditions of Candidature statement will be issued to the candidate.

 Candidates are required to sign and return an Acceptance of Offer within the designated timeframe as stated in the Letter of Offer to Admission to Candidature.
 In accepting an offer of probationary candidature, applicants must agree to: